kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 ## IC Synopsis - Tales from Persephone
 > how quickly songs fade
    words become expensive
+   they
-   they fall
+       fall
    here        and          there
    with no rhyme or reason
-   I weep
+              I weep.
    melody into dirge
-   and yet beholden, I try
+   and yet beholden
+      I try.
    /
    Our noble adventurers, tried and true!
    Ventured verily forth unto eldritch wailing